janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

     - AgglomerativeClustering
     - GaussianMixture

-- Scipy - for calculation and visualization of hierarchical clustering.
+- `Scipy` - for calculation and visualization of hierarchical clustering.
+- `TensorFlow` - for creating artificial neural network.

 #### 2.2 EDA